mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 2023/05/25 12:10:12 INFO: quic://0.0.0.0:22000 resolved external address quic://66.225.222.75:22000 (2023/05/25 12:10:32 INFO: Joined relay relay://54.175.93.212:443
 ```

-The logs showed the Syncthing server's device ID, so I can add it as a peer from my local Syncthing server:
+The logs showed the Syncthing server's device ID, so I could add it as a peer from my local Syncthing server:

 {{<img src="syncthing-add-device.webp" has-border="true" max-width="700px">}}

-But once I've added the Syncthing server, my local Syncthing instance fails to connect to it.
+Unfortunately, my local Syncthing instance failed to connect to the cloud server.

 {{<img src="syncthing-cant-connect.webp" has-border="true">}}

 That's expected because I haven't configured my Fly.io server to allow any inbound traffic.

 If I left the server alone long enough, it would likely connect anyway through a [relay](https://docs.syncthing.net/users/relaying.html#relaying), but Syncthing works better if you configure its incoming ports correctly.

 ## Configuring firewall ports for Syncthing

-At this point, Syncthing is up and running on Fly.io, but it can't accept traffic from any of my other devices.
-Syncthing has helpfully clear documentation that explains how to configure your firewall to allow Syncthing to get the network traffic it needs [to communicate with peers](https://docs.syncthing.net/users/firewall.html#local-firewall):
+At this point, Syncthing was up and running on Fly.io, but it couldn't accept traffic from any of my other devices.

+Syncthing has helpfully clear documentation on configuring your firewall to expose the ports it needs [to communicate with peers](https://docs.syncthing.net/users/firewall.html#local-firewall):

 > Port 22000/TCP: TCP based sync protocol traffic
 >